• Skip to primary navigation

 • Potatoes – this recipe works best with starchy Russet or Idaho potatoes.
 You can use other potato varieties, but the soup won’t be as smooth or creamy.

-• Butter – I use unsalted butter for cooking the onions and celery before adding the potatoes to the mix.
+• Butter – I use unsalted butter to cook the onions and celery before adding the potatoes.
+To make it authentic, use Irish butter.

-• Onion and celery – add a delicious mild onion and celery flavor base to the soup.
+• Onion and celery – add a delicious mild onion and celery flavor base.
 They end up being pureed, so your picky eaters will never know they are there.
+You can substitute scallions or green onions for the onion.

-• Chicken stock – this pantry staple is the savory base of this soup.
+• Chicken stock – this pantry staple is the savory base.
+You may substitute chicken broth or vegetable stock.

-• Milk – provides the rich creaminess that elevates the flavor of this soup.
+• Milk – provides a rich creaminess that elevates the flavor.

-• Garlic powder, kosher salt, and ground black pepper – enhance the soup’s flavors and bring it together.
+• Garlic powder, kosher salt, and ground black pepper – enhance the flavors and bring them together.

-1. To make this old-fashioned potato soup, melt the butter in a Dutch oven or large pot over medium heat.
-Add the celery and onions and sauté for about five to six minutes, or until they are tender.
+1. Melt the butter in a Dutch oven or large pot over medium heat.
+Add the celery and onions and sauté for about five to six minutes or until they are tender.

 1. Add the potatoes, garlic powder, kosher salt and pepper, and chicken stock.